ujjwal-kr/ram/README.md

-squrt - square roots the last number and pushes to stack round - rounds the last number pushed in the stack to decimals and pushes it to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack
+squrt - square roots the last number and pushes to stack round - rounds the last number pushed in the stack to decimals and pushes it to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack cmp - pushes -1, 0, 1 to the stack based two numbers are smaller, equal or greater than each other.
+[Important before jne and je commands] jne <index> - jumps to a block by its index position if the previous cmp statement is not 0 [equal] je <index> - jumps to a block by its index position if the previous cmp statement is 0 [equal]
 ```